Happy Thanksgiving! PLEASE NOTE:

 You have items(s) in your cart.

 Take your business writing skills to the next level.
-These four courses touch on grammar and punctuation, writing organization, writing for maximum impact and taking those skills to create effective emails.
+These courses touch on grammar and punctuation, writing organization, writing for maximum impact and taking those skills to create effective emails.
 Review syntax rules and cover essential writing tips that will help improve efficiency and communication.

 Instructor: Elizabeth Danziger